Vice President, Center for Economic Opportunity

 Patrice Cromwell focuses on improving educational and economic opportunities and systems for low-income workers and parents, as well as their children.

 Prior to being appointed vice president for the Center for Economic Opportunity, Cromwell lead the Foundation’s Learn and Earn to Achieve Potential (LEAP)™ — a multistate effort to help youth who are homeless or have experienced the child welfare or justice system succeed in school and at work.

-Cromwell has worked with the state of Maryland to help agencies accelerate implementation and quality results in the areas of human services and workforce development.
-Before joining Casey, she was associate director of the Open Society Institute–Baltimore, a private foundation, where she was responsible for shaping and managing the foundation’s workforce and economic development program.
-In that role, she helped launch a $15 million investment from Baltimore institutions in a multistate community-development venture fund managed by The Reinvestment Fund.
+Before joining Casey, Cromwell was the associate director of Open Society Institute–Baltimore, a private foundation, where she was responsible for shaping and managing the foundation’s workforce and economic development program.

-Before coming to Baltimore, Cromwell worked in the investment banking and consulting industries in New York City.
-She holds a bachelor's degree in economics from Princeton University and an M.B.A. from the Yale School of Management.
+She holds a bachelor's degree in economics from Princeton University and an MBA from the Yale School of Management.